The homotopy lifting theorem for semiprojective C*-algebras: Partial Liftings with Specified Quotient

 \section{Partial Liftings with Specified Quotient}

-If $B$ is a C*-algebra, $(J_n)$ an increasing sequence of closed (two-sided) ideals of $B$, and $J=[\cup J_n]^-$, and $A$ is a semiprojective C*-algebra, then any homomorphism $\phi:A\to B/J$ can be partially lifted to a homomorphism $\psi:A\to B/J_n$ for some sufficiently large $n$; this is the definition of semiprojectivity (\cite{BlackadarShape}, \cite[II.8.3.7]{BlackadarOperator}).
-But suppose we also have another closed ideal $I$ of $B$ and a homomorphism $\tilde \phi$ from $A$ to $B/I$ such that $\phi$ and $\tilde\phi$ agree mod $I+J$.
+Recall the definition of semiprojectivity (\cite{BlackadarShape}, \cite[II.8.3.7]{BlackadarOperator}): A separable C*-algebra $A$ is {\em semiprojective} if, whenever $B$ is a C*-algebra, $(J_n)$ an increasing sequence of closed (two-sided) ideals of $B$, and $J=[\cup J_n]^-$, then any homomorphism $\phi:A\to B/J$ can be partially lifted to a homomorphism $\psi:A\to B/J_n$ for some sufficiently large $n$.
+But suppose in the above situation, with $A$ semiprojective, we also have another closed ideal $I$ of $B$ and a homomorphism $\tilde \phi$ from $A$ to $B/I$ such that $\phi$ and $\tilde\phi$ agree mod $I+J$.
 Can we partially lift $\phi$ to $\psi$ so that $\psi$ agrees with $\tilde\phi$ mod $I+J_n$?
 The next result shows that this is always possible.
 For any closed ideal $K$ of $B$, write $\pi_K$ for the quotient map to $B/K$ (by slight abuse of notation, this same symbol will be used for the quotient map from $B/L$ to $B/K$ for any closed ideal $L$ contained in $K$.)

 \begin{Thm} {\sc [Specified Quotient Partial Lifting Theorem]} Let $A$ be a semiprojective C*-algebra, $B$ a C*-algebra, $(J_n)$ an increasing sequence of closed ideals of $B$ with $J=[\cup J_n]^-$, $I$ another closed ideal of $B$, and $\phi:A\to B/J$ and $\tilde\phi:A\to B/I$ *-homomorphisms with $\pi_{I+J}\circ\phi=\pi_{I+J}\circ\tilde\phi$.
 Then for some sufficiently large $n$ there is a *-homomorphism $\psi:A\to B/J_n$ such that $\pi_J\circ\psi=\phi$ and $\pi_{I+J_n}\circ\psi=\pi_{I+J_n}\circ\tilde\phi$. \end{Thm}